 - b.
 Continuing care communities that include Townhouses, apartments, or assisted living care; - c.
 Activity and recreational services and facilities serving the residents of the PSHD; - d.
 Medical offices; and - e.
 Retail and personal service establishments under three 3,000 square feet of gross floor area that are intended to serve the residents of the PSHD. - 4.
 Restriction.
 Housing described in this section shall exist or be designed and constructed for the needs of seniors and is subject to the management or other legal restrictions that require all of the units to be occupied by persons fifty-five (55) years of age or older, or otherwise in need of assisted living services.
 Only under the following circumstances may adults under fifty-five (55) years of age and children reside in the units: - a.
 The adult is the spouse of a person fifty-five (55) years of age or older. - b.
-The adult's presence is essential for the physical care of a person fifty-five (55) years of age or older. - c.The minor children are residing with their parent, parents or legal guardians where the parent, parents or legal guardians are fifty-five (55) years of age or older, and the minor children residing therein are under a physical or other disability and cannot care for themselves. - d.
-Persons in need of assisted living services who may be under the age of fiftyfive (55). - 5.
+The adult's presence is essential for the physical care of a person fifty-five (55) years of age or older. - c.
+Persons in need of assisted living services who may be under the age of fifty-five (55). - 5.
 Legal assurances for the provision of senior housing.
 Each application for proposed senior citizen housing development shall be accompanied by appropriate deed restrictions, easements and the like, in form and content satisfactory to the Town Attorney, as may be necessary to provide for and assure continued proper future maintenance and ownership responsibilities for all common areas, facilities and utilities with each stage of development or section thereof. - C. Planned Mixed-Use Development (PMUD). - 1.
 Purpose.
 The purpose of this district is to allow a mix of compatible uses and development arrangements that maximize land, infrastructure and energy efficiencies, and conserve natural resources. - 2.
 Permitted Location.
-The PMD is permitted to be located in the R, RA, MU, H, or C Zone. - Permitted Uses.
+The PMD is permitted to be located in the R, RA, MU, H, or C Zone. - 3.
+Permitted Uses.
 Land use activities shall include a minimum of two (2) uses, which may include any residential, community services or commercial use permitted in the R, RA, MU or C Zone as provided in Schedule A.